crollinson/ED_PalEON/README.md

 2. Xia, J., Y. Luo, Y.-P. Wang, and O. Hararuk.
 2013.
 Traceable components of terrestrial carbon storage capacity in biogeochemical models.
 Global Change Biology 19:2104-2116

+*** Note: It took a lot of trial & error to get a generalized script that put things even somewhat close at the site level, so I’m giving things extra long initial spin & post-SAS transient runs to try and fix that problem.

 ##### File paths, etc. you will need to change in compile_SAS_runs.R
 - line 102: in.base = location of directory where the spin initial files for each site are located; should end with /MIP2_Region/1_spininitial/phase2_spininit.v1